 2. Reveal your blind spots

 As you keep a record of what’s happening in your life, you start to notice your blind spots.
 It’s vital to discover your blind spots so that you can grow into your full potential.
 What do you do with that piece of knowledge as you become more self-aware about yourself?
 For me, this process helped me recognize my limitations as a human being.
 I only have X amount of time on earth.
 As someone who loves to learn, I need to be more focused on my key priorities.
 Personally, this increases my desire to rely on the Lord to help me grow into the person He wants me to be.

 3. Reconcile your relationships

 Why is this important when discovering your passions?
 It brings unity!
-Humans are meant to grow together in a community.
+We thrive when we grow together in a community.
 When we forgive others, the wall of division is tear down, and people come together.

 4. Stay focused

 There are a gazillion things you want to accomplish.
 Your bucket list can go on and on.
 Document all your ideas.
 Then revisit your list.
 Which ones do you want to work on today?
 Set up your short term and long term goals.

 Journaling can encourage you during the most challenging times.
 You will hit a set back while pursuing your goals.
 Reflecting on your written words will remind you of the reasons you had when choosing to go down your path.
 And documenting your experiences will bring to light your strengths and accomplishments.

 Not only can you encourage yourself, but you can also inspire others.
 A friend of mine was having a very tough day.
 On that same day, it just so happened that I caught a note that I had previously written about that same friend.
 At that time, I wrote down an attribute of hers that had inspired me when I was down.
 I texted that word to her, and it made her day.